bjoerne2/social-sharing-toolkit/readme.txt

 Since version 2.0.5 the plugin has the option to use bitly to shorten the urls for the tweet button.
 To use it you need to register with bitly and fill in your bitly username and API key.

+= Pinterest =

+Since version 2.0.5 the plugin has the option to show Pinterest buttons.
+The plugin tries to find the featured image or first image in the content if available.
+If no image is available the button is omitted.
+Since version 2.0.7 is is possible to enter the URL of a default image to use in case no image was found.
+You can also set the plugin to always use the default image regardless of any available images.

 = Open Graph =

 Since version 2.0.5 the plugin also has the option to automatically create Open Graph tags on your Wordpress site.
 These will tell Facebook for example which image to display when sharing a page.